Top 10 Most Difficult Engineering Courses in the World 2025

 - Radiation Detection: Developing and using instruments to detect and measure radiation.

-- Nuclear Waste Management: Storing nuclear radioactive wastes is a big problem.
-Nuclear engineering also teaches the students to design safe and secure methods for storing radioactive waste without polluting the environment.
+- Nuclear Waste Management: Storing nuclear radioactive waste is a big problem.
+Nuclear engineering also teaches students to design safe and secure methods for storing radioactive waste without polluting the environment.

 - Navy Nuclear Propulsion: Designing and maintaining nuclear reactors for powering submarines and aircraft carriers.

-Above were some fields and applications of nuclear engineering courses other than its conventionally presumed scope of electronic energy generation.
+Above were some fields and applications of nuclear engineering courses, other than their conventionally presumed scope of electronic energy generation.

-Pursuing this toughest engineering course has several benefits, such as establishing a career in government agencies, nuclear power industries, research institutions, medical Physics and other consulting firms.
-However, there are also some challenges associated with this course such as the requirement of a strong foundation in Maths and safety focus.
+Pursuing this toughest engineering courses abroad has several benefits, such as establishing a career in government agencies, nuclear power industries, research institutions, medical Physics and other consulting firms.
+However, there are also some challenges associated with this course, such as the requirement of a strong foundation in Maths and a safety focus.

 The main points of learning in the Nuclear Engineering course include Nuclear Reactor Physics, Heat Transfer and Fluid Dynamics, Nuclear Materials Science, Radiation Safety and Shielding, and Nuclear Fuel Cycle Management.